-Funded by the Arts and Humanities Research Council ‘Stay Home Stories’ has three interconnected strands: Documenting Home, Practising Home, and Mapping Home.
+Funded by the Arts and Humanities Research Council, ‘Stay Home Stories’ has three interconnected strands: Documenting Home, Practising Home, and Mapping Home.

-Getting started couldn’t be easier.
-There are packs of materials for primary and secondary schools to support teachers and their pupils available in the downloads box.
-Please read the accompany documents carefully before submitting any documents using the upload link that follows.
-Maps can be drawn in class or as homework and then uploaded with the headteacher's consent form here.
 We look forward to seeing your pupils' creativity and sharing them in the online exhibition.
-If you have got any questions please do contact us on Jacqueline.firstname.lastname@example.org or email email@example.com
+If you have got any questions please do contact us on Jacqueline.email@example.com or email firstname.lastname@example.org

 In addition, schools may be also interested in taking forward their work on Stay Home within the Society's annual Young Geographer of the Year competition.

 Watch this short video featuring some of the children (and their maps) who have taken part in the project.